• Skip to primary navigation

 Roller blind successfully fitted over window reveal

-Fitting a roller blind over a window reveal is a fairly simply job.
-Just take your time and make sure everything is square and level and you can’t go wrong!
+Fitting a roller blind over a window reveal is straightforward.
+Take your time, ensure everything is square and level, and you’ll succeed with a top-notch job!

 All project content written and produced by Mike Edwards, founder of DIY Doctor and industry expert in building technology.